kubecost/docs/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md

 To enable SSO for Kubecost, this tutorial will show you how to create an application in Okta.

-1. Go to the Okta admin dashboard (https://[your-subdomain]okta.com/admin/dashboard) and select _Applications_ from the left navigation.
+1. Go to the Okta admin dashboard (https://{YOUR-SUBDOMAIN}.okta.com/admin/dashboard) and select _Applications_ from the left navigation.
 On the Applications page, select _Create App Integration_ > _SAML 2.0_ > _Next_.
 2. On the 'Create SAML Integration' page, provide a name for your app.
-Feel free to also use this [official Kubecost logo](https://github.com/kubecost/poc-common-configurations/blob/main/saml-okta/images/kubecost-logo.png) for the App logo field.
-Then, select _Next_.
+You can use this [official Kubecost logo](https://github.com/kubecost/poc-common-configurations/blob/main/saml-okta/images/kubecost-logo.png) for the App logo field.
+Select _Next_.
-3. Your SSO URL should be your application root URL followed by '/saml/acs', like: https://[your-kubecost-address].com/saml/acs
+3. Set your SSO URL to your application root URL followed by '/saml/acs': https://{YOUR-KUBECOST-DOMAIN}.com/saml/acs
-4. Your Audience URI (SP Entity ID) should be set to your application root without a trailing slash: https://[your-kubecost-address.com
+4. Set your Audience URI (SP Entity ID) to your application root without a trailing slash: https://{YOUR-KUBECOST-DOMAIN}.com
-5. (Optional) If you intend to use RBAC: under Group Attribute Statements, enter a name (ex: _kubecost_group_) and a filter based on your group naming standards (example _Starts with kubecost__).
-Then, select _Next_.
+5. (Optional) For RBAC configuration: Under Group Attribute Statements, enter a name (ex: _kubecost_group_) and a filter based on your group naming standards (example _Starts with kubecost__).
+Select _Next_.
 6. Provide any feedback as needed, then select _Finish_.
 7. Return to the Applications page, select your newly-created app, then select the _Sign On_ tab.
-Copy the URL for _Identity Provider metadata_, and add that value to `.Values.saml.idMetadataURL` in this [_values-saml.yaml_](https://github.com/kubecost/poc-common-configurations/blob/main/saml-okta/values-saml.yaml) file.
+Copy the URL for _Identity Provider metadata_ and add that value to `.Values.saml.idpMetadataURL` in this [_values-saml.yaml_](https://github.com/kubecost/poc-common-configurations/blob/main/saml-okta/values-saml.yaml) file.

 ![Okta screenshot](/images/okta-saml-1.png)